-Using children’s literature to build social, emotional, and literacy skills is always a focus when I teach.
+Using children’s literature as a social emotional learning example is a great way to build social, emotional, and literacy skills.
 I love when I can use one book for so many engaging lessons and build my classroom community.
 Whether you have a classroom of 25 students or a family of a few kiddos, this book (and others at the end of this post) are wonderful learning opportunities and seeds to further discussion with your learners.

 This post may contain affiliate links, and I may earn compensation

 when you click on the links at no additional cost to you.